 (9) How Are Singapore Radio Ratings Determined?

-There are many radio stations both in Singapore and in each country worldwide, and your first step is to find the one that matches the demographics and psychographics of your business’ target customers.
-You need to pin down the profile of your audience, decide on the objective of your campaign, for instance, what you want to achieve from it, what message to craft, and finally, how to track the effectiveness of your campaign.
-In between, you will need also to negotiate with the radio station on the cost of the radio ads although this can be outsourced to an advertising agency who will be able to offer you an agency discount.
+There are many radio stations in Singapore and your first step is to find the one that matches the demographics and psychographics of your business’ customers.
+You need to nail down the profile of your audience, decide on your campaign objective and plan how to track the effectiveness of your campaign.
+You will need also to negotiate with the radio station on the cost of the radio ads.
+But this can be outsourced to an advertising agency who might be able to offer you an agency discount.
 The amount is at the discretion of your agency who will decide on the percentile based on your current or future advertising frequency, budget, and your relationship with the sales manager or director.
-Some companies prefer to outsource their media plan to an advertising agency, because they know how to get the best rates for you, and know how to push for the best deals.
+Some companies prefer to outsource their media plan to an advertising agency, because they know how to get the best rates for you.

 Creating a Radio Ad Strategy